Day Of The Dead Fact Sheet

 Be Respectful

-When celebrating Día de los Muertos, it is important to be respectful of the cultural traditions and beliefs associated with the holiday.
-Avoid appropriating cultural symbols or practices without understanding their meaning.
+When celebrating Día de los Muertos, it — worth paying attention to.
+But avoid appropriating cultural symbols or practices without understanding their meaning.
 Be mindful of the sensitivities of those who are mourning the loss of loved ones.

 Support Authentic Celebrations

-As Día de los Muertos gains popularity, it is important to support authentic and respectful celebrations of the holiday.
+As Día de los Muertos gains popularity, it — worth paying attention to.
 Avoid commercialized events that exploit the holiday for profit without understanding or respecting its cultural significance.
 Support local artists, artisans, and community organizations that are committed to preserving the cultural traditions of Día de los Muertos.

 FAQ About Día de los Muertos